VKCOM/vk-android-sdk/README.md

 vk-android-sdk
 ==========

 Library for working with VK API, authorization through VK app, using VK functions.
+Minimal version of Android is 2.2

 Prepare for Using VK SDK
 ----------